-How to acquire and develop the best talent by focusing on the right things11th Feb 2019
+How to acquire and develop the best talent

 Finding the right staff is important but, unless you know exactly what you are looking for, you cannot accurately assess and evaluate a candidate during the selection process.
+There are plenty of things you can easily forget to assess when interviewing for new talent.

 Assessing hard skills